abalmeo/finance-app/README.md

 # Finance Automation Agent

-A simple automation script that uses Playwright to open a browser and navigate to financial websites.
-This is the first step toward automating manual finance tasks like downloading statements and organizing them.
+A simple automation script that uses Playwright to launch Chrome with your local profile and navigate to Google Drive.
+This allows you to work with your financial data while maintaining security and control.

 ## Features

-- Launch a Chromium browser instance using Playwright
+- Launch Chrome using your local user profile
-- Navigate to a specified URL
+- Automatically navigate to Google Drive
-- Configurable headless mode
-- Error handling and logging
+- Manual spreadsheet creation and management
+- Secure handling of credentials (using your existing Chrome profile)
+- Maximized browser window for better visibility

 ## Prerequisites

 - Node.js (v14 or higher)
 - npm
+- Google Chrome installed
+- Google account with Drive access

 ## Installation